debox-pro/debox-chat-go-sdk/boxbotapi/docs/getting-started/library-structure.md

 `Request` is the lowest level method you'll have to call.
 It accepts a `Chattable` parameter and knows how to upload files if needed.
 It returns an `APIResponse`, the most general return type from the Bot API.
 This method is called for any endpoint that doesn't have a more specific return type.
-For example, `setWebhook` only returns `true` or an error.
-Other methods may have more specific return types.
-Almost every other method returns a `Message`, which you can use `Send` to obtain.
+<span style="display: none;"> For example, `setWebhook` only returns `true` or an error.
+Other methods may have more specific return types.</span>  Almost every other method returns a `Message`, which you can use `Send` to obtain.

 There's lower level methods such as `MakeRequest` which require an endpoint and parameters instead of accepting configs.
 These are primarily used internally.